"HISTORY CHANGES!"

 Dreamed 1994/11/22 by Chris Wayan

-A colleague of mine, an academic man, insists that the average person is ignorant of Islamic history.
-I say (arguing?)
-"Prefeminist intellectuals like Freud and HG Wells saw it as more enlightened than Christianity.
+An academic friend of mine insists "The average person knows zero Islamic history."
+I find myself saying "Prefeminist intellectuals like Freud and HG Wells saw it as more enlightened than Christianity.
 Wells's "Outline of History" praised Islam as culminating a historical progression of religions, each more advanced--the top rung on the ladder!"
-I don't share that view--to me, Islam is at least as dumb as Christianity.
+I don't share that view--to me, Islam is at least as self-righteous and sexist as Christianity.
 So why am I quoting people I disagree with?
-And what's this about Freud?
-Did I just make that up?
+And what's this about Freud, did I just make that up?
 Since when did Freud love Islam?
-Okay, he WAS a rule-builder rather in the style of Muhammad, but that doesn't mean HE'd ever admit it...
+Okay, he WAS a rule-enforcer quite in the style of Muhammad, but that doesn't mean he'd ever admit he liked prophets (or profits).

 I find myself blathering on, saying more I don't understand.
 "History changes.
 History isn't the past, it's what INTERESTS us about the past.
 From the history of daily life to the status of women to the pirate republics and utopian colonies to slave rebellions to tribal oral traditions, we call things history that earlier scholars ignored.
 And we find their older focus dull.
 Kings and battles!"

 Um.
 Well.
-For once I agree with myself.
+This time I do agree with my mouth.

 I'm wandering in the Northeastern interior--poor dusty farm country.
 Who am I?
 Oh, that's right, I'm a jazz musician.
 Looking for my band.
 They're just a group of farm laborers who play polyrhythmic big-band music.
 I'm the odd one out, the only non-local.